Jason Olive: Early years

 He attended the University of Hawaii on full athletic and academic scholarship.
 At the age of 17, he played his first professional volleyball tournament.

-Olive is African-American, Irish, German and Chippewa (Ojibwe).

 Career

 He had previously roles in many television series and movies including All My Children, BET's The Game, romantic comedy film Raising Helen, and others.
 In a dispute over the use of his photo in advertising for longer than allowed by his contract, Olive obtained a $1,133,000 judgment against General Nutrition Corporation, Inc. The judgement was affirmed on appeal in December 2018.